Shooting Mystery is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 These riflescopes are designed for long-range distances and shooting.

-Each rifle scope here is intended for target hunters who yearn for a top-level hunting scope and maximum eye relief.
+Each scope here is intended for target hunters who yearn for a top-level hunting scope and maximum eye relief.

 Vortex Razor HD LH